banner-ad

 NOTE: Sonicwall can prioritize DSCP traffic traveling through a Sonicwall VPN.

-How to Setup BandWidth Management? (referred to as BWM)
+How to Setup Bandwidth Management? (referred to as BWM)

 Here are the steps to get BWM working with your Microsoft Lync Traffic.

-1. Go to Firewall Settings | BWM
+- Go to Firewall Settings | BWM

-2. Check “Global”
+- Check “Global”

-3. Set how you want your Priorities to act
+- Set how you want your Priorities to act

-4. Click “Accept” button.
+- Click “Accept” button.

-Next go to Firewall | Access Rules and Edit your LAN > WAN rule for Lync media ports.
+Next go to Firewall | Access Rules and Edit your LAN > WAN and WAN > LAN rules for Lync media (and other) ports.
+(You will want to assign the “Realtime” priority to these rules)

 Now click on “Ethernet BWM” tab and

-• check/Enable Outbound Bandwidth Management and set Bandwidth Policy to “0 Realtime”
+- check/Enable Outbound Bandwidth Management and set Bandwidth Policy to “0 Realtime”

-• check/Enable Inbound Bandwidth Management and set “Bandwidth Policy” to “0 Realtime”
+- check/Enable Inbound Bandwidth Management and set “Bandwidth Policy” to “0 Realtime”

 Now everything should be setup.
 Below you can go to Dashboard | BWM Monitor and see our traffic.
 The to graph will show Real-Time traffic and the bottom graph (note this picture is photo-shopped together) shows the Medium priority traffic (in our case everything else)